 Trans-masculine (Female to Male) Surgeries

-Trans-masculine surgeries are for patients looking to change their bodies physically to have male characteristics.
-These procedures are often referred to as female to male or FTM.
-We offer a variety of top and bottom surgical procedures.
+Trans-masculine surgeries are for patients looking to change their bodies physically to have typically male characteristics.
+These procedures may be referred to as masculinizing gender affirming surgeries (GAS).
+We offer a variety of chest and genital surgical procedures.

-Chest masculinization is a common top surgery among FTM patients.
+Chest masculinization is a common chest surgery among for trans masculine patients.
 A plastic surgeon removes your mammary and fat tissue to create a masculine chest.